-22 The following vulnerability criteria are identified in the context of Bihar: (1) households belonging to most backward communities; (2) head of household is a woman; (3) head of household is illiterate; (4) head of household is a daily wage labourer, (5) below poverty line household; (6) household with disabled family womans; (3) head of household living in a kutcha house.
-ADB's Facility Administration Manual states that "more vulnerable" households are those that meet 5 or members; and (6) household living in a kutcha house.
-ADB's Facility Administration Manual states that "more vulnerable" households are those that meet 5 or more of the above-mentioned vulnerability criteria.
+The following vulnerability criteria are identified in the context of Bihar: (1) households belonging to most backward communities; (2) head of household is a daily wage labourer, (5) below poverty line household; (6) household with disabled family woman; (3) head of household is illiterate; (4) head of household is illiterate; (4) head of household is a daily wage labourer, (5) below poverty line household; (6) household with disabled family members; and (6) household living in a kutcha house.
+ADB's Facility Administration Manual states that "more vulnerable" households are those that meet 5 or more of the above-mentioned vulnerablity criteria.
 Implicit in the definition is that households meeting fewer criteria are also vulnerable, albeit to a lesser degree, and are require additional support/assistance.
-In addition to the above criteria, children, landless households, eldenly-headed households, disabled-headed households, indigenous people and those without legal title will be identified as vulnerable (as per ADB SR II, Policy Principles 2 and 5 landless households and those without legal title wage earner in a household is considered as the household head.
+In addition to the above criteria, children, landless households, elderly-headed households, disabled-headed households and those without legal title will be identified as vulnerable (as per ADB SR II, Policy Principles 2 and 5 landless househiolds and those without legal title are considered vulnerable).
+The chief wage earner in a household is considered as the household head.

 Sites where applicable Jackwell Switchyard Responsible agency assistance, verify and identify vulnerable households.
-The DSC will verify the extent of impacts through a 100% survey of AHs determine assistance, verify and identify vulnerable Implementation issues sed by the DSC. • If land-for-land is offered, ownership in the name of original landowner(s).
+The DSC will verify the extent of impacts through a 100% survey of AHs determine assistance, verify and identify vulnerable Implementation issues sed by the DSC.
+If land-for-land is offered, ownership in the name of original landowner(s).
 Vulnerable households will be identified during the census conducted by the DSC.
 Compensation policy assistance of ₹36,000 (calculated for 12 months subsistence allowance) per vulnerable family will be paid.
 This will be over and above the other assistance given in this framework.
 3. Vulnerable households will be given priority in employment in project construction activities.
-4. All Scheduled Tribes relocated outside the district will be provided an additional 25% of the resettlement benefits to which they are entitled along with a onetime resettlement entitlement of ₹50,000 per the provisions of the RFCTLARRA.
-5. Provisions of the RFCTLARRA.
-5. Provision for project operation related training and employment, OR, skill training for displaced vulnerable persons, including assistance for purchase of income generating assets and initial capital of ₹40,000/- In case of loss of livelihood (total income loss from major source): Choice of annuity or employment - the following options are to be provided: (a) where jobs are created through the project, 'after providing suitable training and skill development in the required field, make provision for Definition of entitled person Owner/tenants and leaseholders /sharecroppers (whether having written tenancy/lease documents or not) Application Livelihood Type of loss Loss of livelihood/ income source S. No ю
+4. All Scheduled Castes and Scheduled Tribes relocated outside the district will be provided an additional 25% of the resettlement benefits to which they are entitled along with a onetime resettlement entitlement of ₹50,000 per the provisions of the RFCTLARRA.
+5. Provision for project operation related training and employment, OR, skill training for displaced vulnerable persons, including assistance for purchase of income generating assets and initial capital of ₹40,000/- In case of loss of livelihood (total income loss from major source): Choice of annuity or employment - the following options are to be provided: (a) where jobs are created through the project, 'after providing suitable training and skill development in the required field, make provision for Definition of entitled person Owner/tenants and leaseholders /sharecroppers (whether having written tenancy/lease documents or not) Application Livelihood Type of loss Loss of livelihood/ income source လ် လို က